opengeospatial/ets-kml2/README.md

       <version>2.12-beta-r1667115</version>
     </dependency>

-In order to enable assertion checking using XML Schema 1.1 grammars, the XPath 2.0 processor bundled with the Eclipse Web Tools Platform (WTP) is required.
+In order to enable checking of assertions that may lurk in an XML Schema 1.1 grammar, the XPath 2.0 processor bundled with the Eclipse Web Tools Platform (WTP) is required.
 Unfortunately the Xerces schema processor does not use an official release of this component; instead, it uses a build based on the [`R3_2_maintenance`](http://git.eclipse.org/c/sourceediting/webtools.sourceediting.xpath.git/?h=R3_2_maintenance) branch.
 This special dependency has also been published to the central repository: